kazukiotsuka/mongobase/README.md

-The introduction of Basic Interfaces
+Basic Interfaces
 ---------------------------

 #### Model Definition

+Here is the sample definition of a model.

 ```python
 class Bird(MongoBase):